kiwigod/DataScience/README.md

 ## Contributions
 We've tried several ideas and techniques to improve the results of the machine learning model.
 In this chapter I will elaborate further on the contributions I've made towards the project, and how they impacted the final product.

-### Raw data
-In our project we made a distinct division between the raw and converted (euler angle) data.
-The structure of our data set is as follows

-    ├── Category_1
-    │   ├── 1
-    │   │   ├── AB1.csv
-    │   │   ├── AB1.txt
-    │   │   ├── AB2.csv
-    │   │   ├── AB2.txt
-    │   │   ├── AF1.csv
-    │   │   ├── AF1.txt
-    │   │   ├── AF2.csv
-    │   │   ├── ...
-    │   ├── ...
-    ├── ...
->_data set structure_

-    x y y y
-      z z z
-      z z z
-      z z z
->_formatting of a sensor measurement_

-We've stored the raw and converted data in the same place.
-This is for the sake of simplicity and easy retrieval.
-We still use the raw data for visualizing the patient's movement.
-My contributions towards the visualizations was quite minimal, apart from offering help when someone was stuck.
-I did save the absolute path to the raw data files in their respective 'Exercise' object.

 ## Data conversion
 As stated earlier the data we received from the LUMC was raw sensor data output from the flock of birds sensor.
 This